Symmetries of Spin-Splitting Induced by Spin-Orbit Coupling in Non-magnetic Crystals: Spin-Splitting Hamiltonians in NCS Subgroups of the Hexagonal Parent Phase

 \section{Spin-Splitting Hamiltonians in NCS Subgroups of the Hexagonal Parent Phase}

 Not all NCS groups are subgroups of the high-symmetry cubic group $m\bar{3}m$.
 In this section, we analyze the NCS subgroups of the high-symmetry hexagonal group $6/mmm$.
-As shown in Fig.~\ref{fig:pg_venn}(b), the combination of subgroups of the cubic and hexagonal parent groups we consider covers all NCS crystallographic point groups, and thus contain all types of SOC allowed.
-In Fig.~\ref{fig:pg_tree} we show the transition paths connecting the NCS subgroups of $6/mmm$ to its $\mathcal{I}$-odd irreps.
+As shown in Fig.~\ref{fig:pg_venn}, the combination of subgroups of the cubic and hexagonal parent groups we consider covers all NCS crystallographic point groups, and thus contain all types of SOC allowed.
+On the right half of Fig.~\ref{fig:pg_tree}, we show the transition paths connecting the NCS subgroups of $6/mmm$ to its $\mathcal{I}$-odd irreps.

 To obtain the complete set of SOC terms represented by the $\mathcal{I}$-odd irreps of $6/mmm$, we follow the same procedure as in the cubic case.
 The wavevector $\vb*{k}$ transforms as $E_{1u}^-\oplus A_{2u}^-$ ($\{x,y\}\oplus\{z\}$) in $6/mmm$, while the Pauli matrices $\vb*{\sigma}$ transform as $E_{1g}^-\oplus A_{2g}^-$ ($\{\sigma_x,\sigma_y\}\oplus\{\sigma_z\}$).
 Following the same line of analysis in Section~\ref{sec:cubic}, we find the reducible representation $\Gamma^{k\sigma}$ of the linear-in-$\vb*{k}$ terms in $6/mmm$ as: